morrownr/USB-WiFi/README.md

 ##### ```chipset -  Mediatek mt7601u``` - N150 - USB 2 - Note: only supports managed and monitor modes (no AP mode and monitor mode only supports a limited number of features.
 The limited feature set is likely an effort to hold costs down and these adapter are low cost adapters).

-Note: I own this adapter and run it with Linux.
+Note: I own one or more adapters based on the mt7601u chipset.
 Feel free to ask questions.

 Amazon - $9 USD - [DM-Digital USB WiFi Dongle 2dBi MT7601](https://www.amazon.com/DM-Digital-USB-WiFi-Dongle-MediaTek/dp/B0783QRGFR) [1]
 ```